andeha/Pinecone/README.md

 ## Examples

-To get a feeling for how to use the API's, please scan through the following examples.
+To understand how to use the API, please scan through the following examples:

-To create Unicode® strings:

     String space = StringLiteral(" ");
     String s = StringLiteral("%s%S%s", "prefix", *space, "suffix");